fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2011-91.rst

 The standard should capture the maximum possible compatibility across sites, reducing unnecessary divergence, yet being practical and allowing some flexibility for local HPC sites needs & policies.
-There is a deliberate effort to be compatible with existing DEISA_/PRACE_ & UNITE_/PARMA-ITEA2_ guidelines.
+There is a deliberate effort to be compatible with existing PRACE_ , DEISA_ , UNITE_ & PARMA-ITEA2_ guidelines.

 Standard to follow
 ------------------